 Making Siberian pel’meni is no easy feat, warns writer Jennifer Eremeeva.
 But if you really must have the meat dumplings, do it the Russian way and make a lot of them.

-My friend Susan casually asked me if I knew how to make Siberian pel’meni, which she, bathed in the innocence one who has never attempted them, wanted to make.
+My friend Susan casually asked me if I knew how to make Siberian pel’meni.
+She, bathed in the innocence one who has never attempted them, wanted to make a batch.

 “My daughters had a Russian nanny who used to make them these incredible meat dumplings,” she said, “and after she left us, we haven’t really found anything else they like quite so much.”